David-Durst/nba_queries/theory/queries.md

     2. it seems like queries where the reference is static are better for my system.
 Since the reference is a static region, can index in space for it rather than just filtering in time
 3. Query C3 - find me the places where a car almost hit another entity
     1. could you hash by trajectory?
+    2. does the approximate version of this reduce to matrix multiplication like patterns
+        1. let A be the matrix of trajectories for cars.
+Each column is a triple of a car's x/y/z
+        2. Let B be the matrix of trajectories for bikes.
+Each column is a triple of a bike's x/y/z
+        3. Let intersection be the operator of the form intersection(A, B): for each car in A: for each bike in B: for each time t: let v = vector produced by car_at_time_t+5 and car_at_time_t-5 let u = vector produced by bike_at_time_t+5 and bike_at_time_t-5 return if u and v intersect

 ## Going To Implement
 1. Query 4: Fouls per player when moving more than 5 MPH (roughly 1.5 ft/s)
     1. Place in Taxonomy: